 English | Japanese

 Respecting and adapting to cultural differences while providing ‘People Safety’ skills for preventing and solving problems with people is both challenging and rewarding.
 These skills include consent, boundaries, positive communication, emotional safety, abuse and bullying prevention, advocacy, and child protection.
-The following article is from our Kidpower Child Protection Training Program that has included Safety Leaders from Argentina, Canada, Ecuador, France, Guatemala, India, Mexico, Nepal, the Netherlands, New Zealand, Pakistan, Russia, Singapore, Sweden, the UK, Vietnam, and Zimbabwe – as well as throughout the United States.
+The following article is from our Kidpower Child Protection Training Program that has included Safety Leaders from Argentina, Bangladesh, Canada, Ecuador, France, Guatemala, India, Mexico, Nepal, the Netherlands, New Zealand, Pakistan, Russia, Singapore, Sweden, the UK, Vietnam, and Zimbabwe – as well as throughout the United States.

 In every culture where I have taught ‘People Safety‘ skills, including my own, sooner or later someone always says, “But in OUR culture, things are different.”
 And, of course, this person is right!
 In each culture, many things are different.